bengsfort/dungeon-crawler/NOTES.md

 - Only certain things should be affected by the isometric `toScreen` calculations, how do we define this?
 On drawables themselves?
 - Implement Sprite drawables
 - Implement Tilemap drawable (reduce amount of Entities we have, currently for a 30x30 sprite sheet we are running 900 entities in memory!
 If we can reduce that down to just 1 tilemap entity that handles drawing the entirety of a tile map, that would be rad)
-  + Will need some sort of interface for retrieving what "type" of tile a certain coordinate is, so we can react to things like different surface types
+  - Will need some sort of interface for retrieving what "type" of tile a certain coordinate is, so we can react to things like different surface types

 ## Networking

 - Use Protobuf: https://github.com/protocolbuffers/protobuf
 - authoratative!
 (Dumb client tells smart server "Hey!
 I am facing this way and moving forward," server validates, returns it's position)
-  + Slideshow at https://docs.colyseus.io/ is good
+  - Slideshow at https://docs.colyseus.io/ is good

 ### NEXT STEPS

 (Probably after tilemap?)

+- Add protobuf, adjust current message types to be compatable
--
+- Get movement working!

 ## Runtime